benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

   url: '/assets/blog/how-to-build-a-color-picker/cover.jpg'
 ---

 Building a color picker was one of the first projects I tried my hand at once I knew how to string together a couple lines of JavaScript.
 They were total abombinations if my memory serves me correctly.
-Recently, I needed a simple color picker for my latest project [Palette Pal](https://github.com/benjaminadk/palette-pal).
+Recently, I decided to see what my current skills could produce.
 This article will cover the step by step process.
 The target audience for the article probably has some experience with React, but by no means does it require expert ability.
-I will do by best to keep a slow pace and explain the thinking behind component composition and how the pieces fit.
+I will do by best to keep a slow pace and explain the thinking behind component composition and how the pieces fit together.

 <iframe src="https://codesandbox.io/embed/color-picker-v6oo1?fontsize=14" title="Color Picker" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Getting Started

 Start by creating a new [Code Sandbox](https://codesandbox.io/) with the React template.
-It is a free service and has a realistic file structure with the ability add dependencies in a super easy fashion.
-This tutorial will use [Styled Components](https://www.styled-components.com) so install it and delete the `.css` file and its `import` statement.
-If you are not familiar with Styled Components have no fear, 90% of it is just CSS.
+Code Sandbox is a free cloud development environment that makes creating prototypes quick and easy.
+This tutorial will use [Styled Components](https://www.styled-components.com), which can be installed easily throught the Add Dependencies interface.
+Install it and then delete the `.css` file and its `import` statement.
+If you are not familiar with Styled Components, have no fear, 90% of it is just plain old CSS.
 To keep things simple, all files will be in the `src` directory.
-Here is some basic starter code.
+Use the following code to get started.

-- `index.js` is the root of our application
+- `index.js` is the root of our application, where we render our React component

 <div class='filename'>index.js</div>